chaosmail/dis-tp-pso/README.md

 #### Ubuntu 13.10 x64

-While building the PSO controllers, libjpeg is missing
+While building the PSO controllers with Webots 6.2.4 x64 , libjpeg is missing
 ```
 /usr/bin/ld: warning: libjpeg.so.62, needed by /usr/local/webots/lib/libController.so, not found (try using -rpath or -rpath-link)
 ```